epicchainlabs/epicchain-graphical-wizard/docs/storage-schema-overview.md

   types such as structures, arrays and maps.
 For example, notice how the `Token` storage values are `TokenState` instances, with fields such as `Owner` and `Name`.
 * Storage Schema includes a primitive `Address` type.
-For example, notice that the `ContractOwner` storage item is the Neo address of the account that deployed the contract.
+For example, notice that the `ContractOwner` storage item is the EpicChain address of the account that deployed the contract.
 * The Storage Schema type model is also available for runtime types.
 You get a similar rich inspection experience for both storage and runtime types.
 * Storage Schema information is included in the [debugger info](https://github.com/devhawk/proposals/blob/devhawk/cd2l/nep-19.md)